Who owns your research?

 Innovation in progress

 Every year, we meet a few hundred researchers and students who want to take their ideas beyond academia.
-We evaluate around 100 ideas each year and are actively working with about 50 projects to further strengthen their commercial potential.
+We evaluate more than 100 ideas each year and are actively working with about 80 projects to further strengthen their commercial potential.
 The projects are broad and driven by single-minded people with ideas who want to make a difference.

 Learn more about a few of these innovation projects.